logo

 Bachelor of Science in Social Work

 The Bachelor of Science in Social Work (BSW) at UCCI prepares students for impactful careers in social services, community development, and counseling.
-With a focus on practical experience, this program includes 640 hours of field practicum, allowing students to apply their skills in real-world settings within Grand Cayman and Cayman Brac.
+With a focus on practical experience, programme includes 640 hours of field practicum, allowing students to apply their skills in real-world settings within Grand Cayman and Cayman Brac.
 Graduates gain a strong foundation in mental health, trauma, family services, and community engagement, qualifying them for licensed social work positions or further graduate studies.

 Key Facts about the Programme